 Page 62

 ... quae carmine gratior aurem Occupet humanam ? grandes rhombi , patin¿que VER .
 79 , 80.
-The Soul fubfides , and wickedly inclines - To feem but mortal ev'n in found Divines . ] Horace was an Epicurean , and laughed at the immortality of ...
+The Soul fubfides , and wickedly inclines - To seem but mortal ev'n in found Divines . ] Horace was an Epicurean , and laughed at the immortality of ...

 ... quae carmine gratior aurem Occupet humanam ? grandes rhombi , patin¿que VER .
 79 , 80.
-The Soul fubfides , and wickedly inclines - To feem but mortal ev'n in found Divines . ] Horace was an Epicurean , and laughed at the immortality of ...
+The Soul fubfides , and wickedly inclines - To seem but mortal ev'n in found Divines . ] Horace was an Epicurean , and laughed at the immortality of ...

 Page 76